 By Robert Kiyosaki, 2001, 240 pages

-Note: This guest article was written by Thibaud, author of the Blog Mes Finances Mode d’Emploi.
+Note: This guest article was written by Thibaud, author of the Blog Mes Finances Mode d’Emploi (My finances: a user guide).
 Inspired by my crazy challenge to read 52 books in 52 weeks, Thibault set himself a different crazy challenge: to read 50 of the best books on personal finance in under 18 months and to publish three reviews on his blog per month!

-The rich father in this book teaches two small boys some invaluable lessons about money through their own experiences.
-The most important one is undoubtedly to understand on how to best use your mind and your time to create your own wealth through business and investments.
+The rich father in this book teaches the two small boys some invaluable lessons about money through their own experiences.
+The most important one is undoubtedly to understand how to best use their mind and their time to create their own wealth through business ventures and investments.

 Get out of the rat race.
 Learn how to seize opportunities, find solutions, take care of your business and investments and most especially, learn how to make money work for you and not be its slave!

 NB: the expressions “poor” and “rich” are used by Kiyosaki in order to explain what type of behavior is preferable in order to have financial freedom.
 It is not about judging yourself on the current state of your finances and your richness.

 “In school we learn that mistakes are bad, and we are punished for making them.
 Yet, if you look at the way humans are designed to learn, we learn by making mistakes.
 We learn to walk by falling down.
 If we never fell down, we would never walk.” ― Robert T. Kiyosaki, Rich Dad, Poor Dad